Session 14/15Page 3/7 Topic A: Dialogues about puberty

 Topic A: Dialogues about puberty

 Perhaps the child will not be interested in this at the moment but later, it will remember what you talked about and this will make it easier to talk about again when puberty actually happens.

 For the teenager, role models are necessary and interesting, but it may be difficult to find role models that match the experience of the young person in foster care.

 Books about children from mixed backgrounds or conflicting backgrounds usually stir interest.

-Suggest to the teenager to make a personal video interview including his or her reflections on identity development: doubts, dreams, problems and desires.
-If your teenager has a friend you can ask them to make and present the video together.
+Suggest the teenager to make a personal video interview including his or her reflections on identity development: doubts, dreams, problems and desires.
+If your teenager has a friend, you can ask them to make and present the video together.
 Help the teenager preserve a copy as part of the life story that the teenager can bring when leaving foster care.